sueszli/blog/choosing macos.md

 - wsl2 (windows subsystem for linux) is very unstable

+     cmd and powershell are not as as nice as bash with classic unix commands for file system navigation, software management or software development. wsl2 might sound promising. however, it's not quite there yet. wsl2 can be very unstable and lacks maturity. you might find yourself switching back to windows frequently for tasks that wsl2 can't handle smoothly. for instance, usb passthrough doesn't work well, and wsl can crash vscode when you log off.

      see: https://www.reddit.com/r/bashonubuntuonwindows/comments/opujbm/does_wsl_give_windows_an_edge_over_mac/

-     wsl isn't mature enough yet. you will still need to "drop back to windows" for a lot of things. usb passthrough doesn’t work or is significantly slower, wsl crashes vscode whenever you log off and has a reduced instruction set of bash commands etc.

-- multiple shells

-    cmd and powershell aren't as nice as bash with classic unix commands for file system navigation and software management.

 - poor software management